Plasma vs LED: Market

 While being present before in the display industry, the first 42" television was introduced by Fujitsu in 1997.
 Plasma TVs had a fast growth initially because they were much bigger than the current LCDs and had a faster response time.
 That growth stagnated quickly though, LCD sales surpassed Plasmas in 2006.

-A good way to see how a technology performs is to look at its sales figure and what the others are buying.
+A good way to see how a technology performs is to look at its sales figures and what the others are buying.

 There is a major shift in the technology of the backlight of the LCD screens since 2010.
-The LED backlight is replacing the old CCFL backlight, and now accounts for the majority of the LCD screen sold.
-Most of the LED backlight shipped is edge-lit thought, not full arrays.
+The LED backlight is replacing the old CCFL backlight, and now accounts for the majority of the LCD screens sold.
 There was quite a buzz around full array matrix LED backlight in 2010, but now companies are getting out of it due to higher cost and marginal picture quality improvement.

 As mentioned before, it is very hard to build a plasma display of a small size due to the limit constraint on the size of the cells.
 Therefore, the smallest plasma TV available to buy is 42".
 Also, the biggest available is 65".
 LEDs offer the full range of sizes, from very small 20" TV to extra-large 100".